Basis-Theory/basistheory-integration-guides/collections/guides/quickstarts/quickstart_ruby.md

 ```

 ## Step 5: Run your script to create a new Token
-Before moving on, test our script to this point.
-Run the following command in the directory you created your script:
+To create a token, run the following command in the directory you created your script:

 ```bash
 ruby basistheory.rb